 The COVID-19 Unemployment Account will provide an opportunity for a portion of certain employers' charged benefits to be offset.
 The offset benefits will reduce the amount of charged benefits used to calculate the employer's future tax rating.

 Conclusion

 The COVID-19 Unemployment Account will provide relief to employers and help alleviate the burden of rising tax rates due to the pandemic.
-The implementation costs to the Department are outweighed by the benefits to employers.
+The benefits to employers are greater than the implementation costs to the Department.